Mental health in United States agricultural workers: Epidemiology

 Mental illnesses often stem from multiple sources but as an occupation, agriculture ranks as one of the most stressful occupations and one that experiences high suicide rates.

 For example, in a 2019 international review article, 71% of studies that compared farming to non-farming populations found that farmers showed worse mental health.
 In the US, a 2019 study among young Midwestern farmers found that 53% and 71% of study participants met criteria for Major Depressive Disorder and Generalized Anxiety Disorder, respectively.
 This is compared to the general population, where 2.7% of US adults suffer from Generalized Anxiety Disorder and another 7.1% suffer from Major Depressive Disorder.

 Each of these conditions has the potential to lead to suicide.
 As previously indicated, 2015 data from the U.S. National Violent Death Registry System (NVDRS), maintained by the Centers for Disease Control and Prevention (CDC) reported a suicide rate of 32.2 per 100,000 farmers, ranchers, and agricultural managers.
 This report also highlights a suicide rate of 17.3 per 100,000 people for both agriculture employees and the general working-age population, indicating a much higher risk to farmers compared to the general population.

+Although assessments of mental health in rural regions have been sparse over time, studies indicate that there has been no noteworthy progress in the past four decades.
+This stagnation is particularly striking given that scholars initially brought attention to mental health and well-being challenges in rural communities during the late twentieth century.